|The brochure for our 114th season of remarkable concerts is out; download it here.|

 Founded in 1904 by Alice Coleman (later Alice Coleman Batchelder), the Coleman Chamber Music Association is one of the oldest organizations in the United States dedicated to the presentation, understanding, and enjoyment of chamber music.

-Coleman’s activities include an annual series of six chamber music concerts in Caltech’s Beckman Auditorium and a nationally recognized annual competition for young chamber music performers.
+Coleman presents an annual series of six chamber music concerts in Pasadena, California at Caltech’s Beckman Auditorium.

 When Miss Alice Coleman introduced her concerts in 1904, performance was effectively the only way to hear music.
 Recordings could be made on cylinders lasting no more than two minutes, and radio lay far in the future.
 Today access to music is much wider, but the magic of live performance remains unique.
 In 2004 Coleman celebrated a full century of devotion to the performance and development of chamber music.